Regulatory, Pricing and Reimbursement Overview

 ANMAT approves drugs on a similarity basis.
 Biological drugs including monoclonal antibodies obtained from recombinant DNA methods and biosimilars have a specific regulatory pathway for obtaining product approval.

 There are no substantive differences between local and foreign-owned manufacturers.
-However, it should be noted that the MoH together with the Secretary of Trade have issued a joint regulation regulating the mandatory coverage of certain high-costs medicines by healthcare insurance providers and prepaid medicine companies by giving preference to those national produced products available in the market with the same active ingredient or biosimilar from those produced abroad, provided that their final sale price is significantly lower than the average price of the similar/biosimilar foreign produced medicines.
+However, it should be noted that the MoH together with the Secretary of Trade have issued a joint regulation regulating the mandatory coverage of certain high-costs medicines by public and private healthcare insurance providers by giving preference to locally manufactured products available in the market with the same active ingredient or biosimilar than the products manufactured abroad, provided that their final sale price is significantly lower than the average price of the similar/biosimilar foreign manufactured medicines.

 - Similar medicinal or pharmaceutical specialty: the one that contains the same active pharmaceutical ingredients, the same concentrations, the same pharmaceutical form, same form of administration, same therapeutic indication, and same dosage being equivalent to the reference product and can differ in characteristics such as size, form, excipient components, lifetime period, and primary package.